Rocksen1683/obsidian/content/Link Layer.md

 ### Error Correction
 Receiver *identifies* and *corrects* bit errors without retransmission.
 ### Reliable delivery between adjacent nodes
-Always used for links with *high error rates*, but is not as useful for links with *low error rates*.
+Always used for links with *high error rates*, but is not as useful for links with *low error rates*. [[Link Layer Reliable Data Transfer]]
 ### Flow Control
 Pacing between adjacent sending and receiving nodes.